htcondor/htcondor/docs/man-pages/condor_submit.rst

     match or reject names.
     Matchlist members are matched case-insensitively to each name in the environment and those that match are imported.
-Matchlist members can contain ``*`` as wildcard character which matches anything at that postion.
+Matchlist members can contain ``*`` as wildcard character which matches anything at that position.
 Members can have two ``*`` characters if one of them is at the end.
 Members can be prefixed with ``!`` to force a matching environment variable to not be imported.
 The order of members in the Matchlist has no effect on the result.  ``getenv = true`` is equivalent to ``getenv = *``